 Question: I read your Frank Answer About Being Naked Before God.
-I’m not sure how comfortable I am getting naked for prayer or meditation.
-But assuming I’d like to try it to discover whatever benefits it gives, it might take time just to get used to being naked without trying to do the full prayer with the texts and postures that you provide.
+I’m not sure how comfortable I am getting naked for prayer.
+But assuming I’d like to try it to discover whatever benefits it gives, it might take time to just get used to being naked without trying to do the full prayer with the texts and postures that you provide.
 It might be easier trying naked meditation.
 What are the advantages of being naked?
-Can you give advice about naked prayer and meditation and offer a simple way of meditating while naked?
+Can you give advice about naked meditation and offer a simple way of meditating while naked?

 Answer: In my Frank Answer About Being Naked Before God I gave an example of a prayer based on the traditional liturgical Morning Prayer accompanied by body postures.
 Prayer, especially liturgical or ritual prayer, is different than meditation.
 Ritual prayer is active while meditation is passive; prayer joins words and postures (even if the words aren’t spoken or sung aloud) while meditation thrives in stillness and succeeds without words.
 Posture is involved in meditation, but a stable one.

 Moreover, many men and women in our society have a low body image and low self-esteem.
-The two go together because, as phenomenologists like Maurice Merleau-Ponty have proposed, we don’t just have a body, we are a body—a body with a mind and a soul, to be sure, but not a body that is just a container for the soul, as Plato taught, or an appendage to the mind, as Descartes’ cogito, ergo sum (I think, therefore I am) implied.
+The two go together because, as phenomenologists like Edmund Husserl and Maurice Merleau-Ponty have proposed, we don’t just have a body, we are a body—a body with a mind and a soul, to be sure, but not a body that is just a container for the soul, as Plato taught, or an appendage to the mind, as Descartes’ cogito, ergo sum (I think, therefore I am) implied.
 Cognitive science today speaks of an embodied mind and modern psychology has come to see that what affects the body affects the mind (and the soul, I would add).
 So if we have body issues, that affects the mind, for example, our views of nudity could be affected by our own comfort with being naked, either alone or around others.
 And that discomfort with nudity probably goes back to early upbringing or negative experiences.